lawrenceyoon/Restaurant-Reservation-Project/README.md

 I made 8 user stories, based on what a real world project would be like.
 Here the user stories and screenshots:

-1. A restaurant manager wants to create a new reservation when a customer calls, so he/she will know how many customers will arrive at the restaurant on a given day.
+1. A restaurant manager wants to create a new reservation when a customer calls, so he/she will know how many customers will arrive at the restaurant on a given day...

    1. The /reservations/new page has all the required fields.
 Mobile number must be numbers in format XXX-XXXX OR XXX-XXXX, number of people must be at least 1:
       ![New Reservation fields](/screenshot-imgs/new-reservation.png?raw=true 'Fields')
    2. Clicking on submit saves new reservation, then display /dashboard for the date the new reservation was made